 Sounds obvious, but then why do we continue to see the same vague, stale messaging everywhere?

-Spice things up with similies, metaphors and garden-fresh words (see what I just did right there?) that your readers don’t see every day.
+Spice things up with similies, metaphors and garden-fresh words that your readers don’t see every day.

 Be the purple cow in a sea of black and white.